Kotlin/dataframe/docs/StardustDocs/topics/write.md

 Second is a bit more tricky.
 You have to create specify schema itself and casting behavior mode as `ArrowWriter` parameters.
 Behavior `Mode` has four independent switchers: `restrictWidening`, `restrictNarrowing`, `strictType`, `strictNullable`.
 You can use `Mode.STRICT` (this is default), `Mode.LOYAL` or any combination you want.
-`ArrowWriter` object should be closed after using because Arrow uses random access buffers not managed by Java GC.
+The `ArrowWriter` object should be closed after using because Arrow uses random access buffers not managed by Java GC.
 Finally, you can specify a callback to be invoked if some data is lost or can not be saved according to your schema.

 Here is full example: